UniMath/agda-unimath/src/structured-types/pointed-equivalences.lagda.md

                     ( compose-pointed-map A A B f
                       ( compose-pointed-map A B A g f)) ( f)
-                    ( associative-compose-pointed-map A B A B f g f) ( concat-htpy-pointed-map A B
+                    ( assoc-compose-pointed-map A B A B f g f) ( concat-htpy-pointed-map A B
                       ( compose-pointed-map A A B f
                         ( compose-pointed-map A B A g f))